What is the Best MRE to Buy? [updated 2024]

 On the contrary, the vast majority of military MRE that is made available to the general population is often surplus stock.
 Unfortunately, it isn’t always possible to check the history of surplus.

-Before being sold on as surplus, military issue MRE may have travelled around the world, shadowing troop deployments.
+Before being sold on as surplus, military issue MRE may have traveled around the world, shadowing troop deployments.
 In doing so it has possibly been stored in a non-temperature controlled warehouse for a period of time.
 That’s just the full cases of MRE!
-Trying to trace the history of a single MRE meal that is being sold on ebay or in a local military surplus store is nigh on impossible!
+Trying to trace the history of a single MRE meal that is being sold on eBay or in a local military surplus store is nigh on impossible!

 Consider this, even before you receive your recently purchased, individual military issue MRE pack it may have already traveled more miles than your car!
 During which time it may have ventured out into the hot Middle Eastern sun, snuggled nicely into the side pocket of a soldiers’ pack!
 Hardly what we would call a temperature controlled environment!!